ielia/prtgcli/README.md

           - ...
       -
         ...
-    ```

 You can find an example in this same directory, in the file '`rules.yaml`'.

-The rules are ran sequentially, in the order they are specified in the YAML file.
+The rules are run sequentially, in the order they are specified in the YAML file.

 ### Structure ###